GlobalLives/globallives/content/plugins/really-simple-twitter-feed-widget/readme.txt

 You can use the same Authorization strings for several widgets and multiple website.
 Just remember to store them in a safe place!

-You also need to enable the CURL and OPENSSL extensions in your PHP environment.
+You also need CURL and OPENSSL extensions enabled in your PHP environment.

+= Shortcode =

+If you want to put your recent tweets other than in a widget, you can use the [really_simple_twitter] shortcode.
+The shortcode support is experimental.

+At the moment at least the twitter username and the 4 authentication attributes are mandatory.
+The shortcode minimal configuration is (with all fields filled):

+[really_simple_twitter username="" consumer_key="" consumer_secret="" access_token="" access_token_secret=""]

+You can specify other optional attributes, e.g.:

+* num (number of tweets to show, e.g. num="10")
+* skip_retweets (if set to true, retweets are skipped, e.g. skip_retweets="true")

+Virtually every widget option is usable, more examples are coming in the next updates.

 = Reference =